dgaydukov/cert-aws/files/sa.md

 Stage - like a tag, allows your api have multiple versions, like dev stage - myapi.com/dev/users.
 You can add documentation to your api and expose it as swagger file.
 Api Gateway can generate client-side SSL certificate, and you backend can get public key, so it can verify that requests are coming from Api Gateway.
+Api Gateway calls are supported by CloudFront, so your api is highly available.

 ###### Cognito